 This web page shows only a small excerpt of our Batelo research.
-Another 133 words (10 lines of text) covering the years 1646, 1708, 1688, 1708, 1648 and 1704 are included under the topic Early Batelo History in all our PDF Extended History products and printed products wherever possible.
+Another 93 words (7 lines of text) covering the years 1608, 1703, 1646, 1708, 1688, 1708, 1648, 1704, 1650, 1653 and 1650 are included under the topic Early Batelo History in all our PDF Extended History products and printed products wherever possible.

 Batelo Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Batelo has been recorded under many different variations, including Baddely, Baddeley, Baddiley, Badley, Badly, Badely, Badgely, Badlely and many more.

 Early Notables of the Batelo family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Batelo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Batelo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Batelo family